Countries across Europe halt flights from Britain over concerns about coronavirus mutation

 The World Health Organization said Sunday that it was in “close contact” with British officials over the new strain, which has now also been detected in the Netherlands, Denmark, and Australia, the BBC reported.

 Italy plans to shortly suspend flights from the U.K. “to protect Italy and our countrymen," Italy’s Foreign Minister Luigi Di Maio announced Sunday in a Facebook post.

-France, Germany and Ireland are considering similar restrictions, according to European media reports.
-Ireland’s RTE News reported that the government is expected to issue 48-hour restriction on flights and ferries from Britain.
-Leaders from France and Germany will confer Sunday about coordinating next steps.
-French officials are looking to coordinate a European Union response, France’s BFM TV reported.

 The Netherlands will begin to ban flights from the U.K. starting Sunday until at least the end of the year.
 Dutch health officials first raised the alarm after they detected a coronavirus case with the same British strand.

-Belgium on Sunday also ordered a 24-hour ban on flights and trains between the U.K. beginning at midnight.
+Belgium on Sunday also ordered a 24-hour ban on flights and trains to and from the U.K., beginning at midnight.

+France, Germany and Ireland are considering similar restrictions, according to European media reports.
+Ireland’s RTE News reported that the government is expected to issue a 48-hour restriction on flights and ferries from Britain.
+Martina Fietz, deputy spokeswoman for the German government, said in a tweet Sunday that Germany is currently drafting regulations for restricting travel to the U.K. and South Africa and is in touch with European partners.

+Leaders from France and Germany will also confer Sunday about coordinating next steps.
+French President Emmanuel Macron, German Chancellor Angela Merkel, European Union Commission President Ursula Von der Leyen and president of the European Council Charles Michel attended a European Council meeting Sunday to discuss “the latest development on virus variant and the measures related to it,” according to an E.U. official.

+Greece issued new rules requiring a seven-day quarantine for travelers from the U.K., rather than the current three-day period, starting Monday, the Associated Press reported.

-The new mutation, or variant, has significant faster transmission rates, though experts said it does not appear to be more deadly or vaccine resistant.
+The new mutation, or variant, has significantly faster transmission rates, though experts said it does not appear to be more deadly or vaccine resistant.

 “While it seems to be more easily transmissible, we do not have evidence yet that this is a more deadly virus to an individual who acquires it,” Vivek Murthy, the Biden administration’s nominee for U.S. surgeon general, told ABC News’ “Meet the Press” on Sunday.
 “There’s no reason to believe that the vaccines that have been developed will not be effective against this virus, as well.”